Facebook logo - click to follow SImplyMeds on Facebook

 How to spot a fungal nail infection:

-Here at SimplyMeds we offer prescription strength amorolfine also known as the brand name Curanail, this is a nail lacquer which is applied to the infected nail once a week.
+Here at SimplyMeds we offer prescription-strength amorolfine also known as the brand name Curanail, this is a nail lacquer which is applied to the infected nail once a week.
+Also available, Canespro which is Urea 40% Ointment.
 This has proven to be a successful treatment for fungal nail infections when 3 or fewer nails are affected.
 Its applied to the nails after filing and cleansing, and left to dry for around 3 minutes.
 This treatment will take around 6 months to treat finger nails and 9-12 months for toenails.
-Thankfully there are some precautions we can take in order to prevent the recurrence of fungal nail infections once treated.
+Thankfully, there are some precautions we can take in order to prevent the recurrence of fungal nail infections once treated.

 • Keep your feet as clean and dry as possible